JetClosing/serverless-plugin-ignitor/README.md

   ignitor:
     schedule: false # do not schedule events
     functions:
-      - /hello/ # wrap code and call once deployed
+      - /hello/ # only wrap functions listed

 functions:
   hello: